ukrolelo/djcoop/README.md

 *   **`server-id = 1` (for `dbserver1`)**: Each server in a replication topology must have a unique `server-id`. `dbserver1` uses `1`, and `dbserver2` (not shown here, but configured similarly in its `my-custom.cnf`) uses `10` to ensure distinct identification within the replication setup.
 *   **`binlog_format = ROW`**: Specifies the format for binary logging, `ROW` is generally recommended for safety and consistency in replication.
 *   **`character-set-server = utf8mb4`** and **`collation-server = utf8mb4_general_ci`**: Set the default character set and collation for the server.

-#### Django Application Setup

-After setting up the MariaDB demo servers, you can run the Django application.
-Navigate to the root `djcoop` directory and execute the following commands:

-1.  **Run Django Development Server:**
-    ```bash
-    python manage.py runserver
-    ```
-2.  **Apply Database Migrations:**
-    ```bash
-    python manage.py makemigrations
-    python manage.py migrate
-    ```
-    These commands will prepare your Django application's database schema.

-This initial part of the project was built with the assistance of [`refact.ai "KUDOS Refact Team"`](https://refact.ai/).